 Feature rich web applications are a must for engaging clients and customers in today's marketplace.
 But, the more complex and feature rich the web applications are, the more the chances of having vulnerabilities.
 These security holes can allow an attacker to access sensitive data on web servers and other systems used to host the application or are connected to it, as well as steal credentials and other data saved on the web server.

 In addition to input validation vulnerabilities, protocol vulnerabilities can also be an issue.
-If a website incorrectly implements SSL or TLS, sensitive data such as credentials and cardholder data (which includes credit card numbers that should be well protected as per the PCI DSS requirements) may be at risk.
+If a website incorrectly implements SSL or TLS, sensitive data such as credentials and cardholder data (which includes credit card numbers that should be well protected as per the PCI DSS requirements (learn more on how to do a PCI DSS compliance scan)) may be at risk.

 You may already have a web application firewall in place, but it is no substitute for having a secure application in the first place.
-To run a meaningful website security check that detects those vulnerabilities and more, you need a security scanner that supports your applications and provides reliable and accurate results.
+To run a meaningful website security check that detects those vulnerabilities and more, you need a website security testing tool; a vulnerability scanner that supports your applications and provides reliable and accurate results.

 Netsparker's website security scanner is platform-independent.
 Whether your web application is built around an open source content management system like WordPress, or your application is a custom developed one for your business, our scanner can accurately map out the complete website and identify real security vulnerabilities.
 It also has checks for misused or misconfigured HTTP headers, cookies (such as the HTTP only cookies headers) etc, thus ensuring you have a secure website.